Page 1 of 2

 POLAND_SPUD wrote:yeah

-and it might work well with this idea
+and it might work well with

 Flooding the chamber with fuel and filling to a fixed air pressure certainly makes charging simpler, but you're going to need to add an on-board precisely regulated HPA tank for multiple shots as well as the fuel reservoir, so in short the final result will be at least the size of an assault rifle.